 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)

 Explanation of Days in Inventory Formula

-It is used to see how many days the firm takes to transform inventories into finished stocks.
+It is used to see how long the firm takes to transform inventories into finished stocks.

-Since a major part of “days in inventory formula” includes the inventory turnover ratio, we need to understand the inventory turnover ratio to comprehend the meaning inventory days formula.
+Since a major part of the “days in inventory formula” includes the inventory turnover ratio, we need to understand the inventory turnover ratio to comprehend the meaning of the inventory days formula.

-The inventory turnover ratio helps us understand the efficiency of the company to handle the inventories.
-It shows how good the company is to reduce overspending on inventory and also how well a company can convert the inventory into finish stocks.
+The inventory turnover ratio helps us understand the company’s efficiency in handling the inventories.
+It shows how good the company is to reduce overspending on inventory and how well a company can convert the inventory into finished stocks.

-For example, if a firm’s inventory turnover ratio is 10, then it means that the firm turns inventory into finished stock 10 times in a year.
+For example, if a firm’s inventory turnover ratio is 10, it turns inventory into finished stock ten times a year.